jurgenwigg/py3S60/newcore/Doc/library/bz2.rst

    If *filename* is a file object (rather than an actual file name), a mode of ``'w'`` does not truncate the file, and is instead equivalent to ``'a'``.

+   The *buffering* argument is ignored.
+Its use is deprecated since Python 3.0.

    If *mode* is ``'w'`` or ``'a'``, *compresslevel* can be an integer between ``1`` and ``9`` specifying the level of compression: ``1`` produces the